navcoin/navcoin-org/content/get-involved/index.it.md

   bgPurple="true"
   newTab="true"
 >}}
-The issue tracker is the best place to find a useful way to contribute to NavCoin&nbsp;Core.
+The issue tracker is the best place to find a useful way to contribute to Navcoin&nbsp;Core.
 Before starting to write any patches for issues you find, you may want to comment on the issue to make sure nobody else is already working on it.
 Remember that even if you’re resolving an issue you’ve found you will need to first create an issue in the issue&nbsp;tracker.
 <br><br>
 To resolve an issue follow this process:
 <br>
 <ul class="article-ul" style="color: rgba(255,255,255,0.55);">
-  <li>Fork NavCoin/navcoin-core to your own GitHub&nbsp;account.</li>
+  <li>Fork Navcoin/navcoin-core to your own GitHub&nbsp;account.</li>
   <li>Create a branch to work in to resolve the issue then get to&nbsp;work.</li>
   <li>Write or update unit and integration tests to cover any changes you’ve&nbsp;made.</li>
-  <li>Make a pull request from your branch back into the main NavCoin Core repository with the issue type and number in the title (eg. Trivial: fixes spelling mistake #145).</li>
+  <li>Make a pull request from your branch back into the main Navcoin Core repository with the issue type and number in the title (eg. Trivial: fixes spelling mistake #145).</li>
-  <li>Talk with other NavCoin Core contributors on Discord or through GitHub to alert them to the pending Pull Request and they will review it as soon as&nbsp;possible.</li>
+  <li>Talk with other Navcoin Core contributors on Discord or through GitHub to alert them to the pending Pull Request and they will review it as soon as&nbsp;possible.</li>
 </ul>
 <p class="paragraph-text">For the full contribution workflow details, please see the readme on&nbsp;GitHub.</p>
 {{< /zig_section>}}